October 30, 2020

 KANSAS CITY CONFIDENTIAL (1952)

-This is the first and arguably the most well-known of the three films teaming director, Phil Karlson, with John Payne in a career-changer.
+This is the first and arguably the most well-known of the three films teaming director, Phil Karlson, with John Payne as his career-changer.
 This film-noir has captivating segments, though one may need to overlook an idealistic screenplay by George Bruce and Harry Essex.
 With commendable casting choices, great camera work, and an enhancing score, ninety-nine minutes never seemed so short.
 It was produced by Edward Small with distribution by United Artists and it paved the way for a few "confidential" films in the Fifties.
 Despite some uniqueness, nearly seventy years have given it some humorous and less-than-believable scenes.
-All worth a more in-depth review than I typically give.
+Worthy of a more in-depth review than I typically provide.

 Robbery mastermind, Preston Foster, with an unimaginative character name of Tim Foster, checks the timing of a floral delivery truck driven by Payne and the all-important armored bank van from his third-story office across the street.
 Foster puts a lot of stock in the preposterous idea that both vehicles will always arrive at precisely the same time.
 He checks off the time on a desk-sized stakeout map as confirmation.
-The large map brings to mind a scaled architectural blueprint though it only outlines the section of the street directly in front of the bank.
+The large map brings to mind a scaled architectural blueprint yet this map is a simple outline drawing of the section of the street directly in front of the bank.
 A hand-drawn note on a paper napkin would have sufficed.
 It would suggest an exciting robbery to come by way of a rudimentary robbery so often used.
 But the clever setup and robbery are showcased right up front.
 Uniquely, the bulk of the film concerns the aftermath.

 Foster hires three lowlifes for the opportunity of financial freedom if they help pull off the robbery: ironically, three stereotypical villains of the era, Jack Elam, Lee Van Cleef, and Neville Brand.
 To their amazement, he knows their backstory specifically.
 Their dialogue is concise and effective.
 A chain smoker by birth, Elam’s character is a nervous wreck, constantly in hiding from the electric chair.
 He is the first to meet Foster and it is a dandy scene.
 The mastermind wears a rather creepy, perhaps leather, mask when he meets with each o

-f the three who will be provided a similar mask and cap though the masks appear custom tailored to match the actor's general shape of their head.
+f the three.
+Each will be provided a one-size-fits-all mask and cap.
 First class all the way.
 At gunpoint, Elam angrily demands the mask be removed.
 Elam is in no position to make demands.
-Instead, Foster slaps him back and forth several times in "burst out laughing" choreography by Elam as he jerks his head left and right in a precise, metronome fashion.
+Instead, Foster slaps him back and forth several times in "burst out laughing" choreography by Elam as he jerks his head left and right in a precise metronome fashion.
 Van Cleef is much cooler during his prospective job interview.
 Quite the ladies' man—they are entranced by his eye slitshe is told not to be late which means stay away from women.
 Brand is an emotionless gum-chewing killer who has nothing better to do than look numb.
 A man of few words.

 Idealistically, Foster (as Foster) has thought of everything, even supplying a matching floral delivery truck that will contain the aforementioned criminals.
 It seems unfair that the artist who painted the floral company's logo on the side of the truck will get no cut of the loot.
 As it speeds away, awkwardly amusing is a bank guard, who, without really aiming, fires several times at the van in a crouched position with his gun at knee level.
 His firing range instructor has repeatedly scolded him about his ineffective stance.
 Slickly, the van is driven inside a big rig trailer parked at a prearranged loading dock.
 Once again, director Karlson has Payne, a reformed ex-con, a victim of mistaken identity as his truck is spotted.
 Without a single shred of evidence, he is assumed to be part of the robbery.
 One sadistic detective tries to beat Payne into submission.
 He hates him on pure assumption before gathering any facts.
 So very 21st century.
 Foster’s clever plan dictates that everyone keep their masks on to hide their identity from each other.
 One of the film’s interesting devices.
 He provides airline tickets for the trio's Mexico rendezvous.
 After each is separately let go in the middle of nowhere, they are instructed to stay south of the border until the heat is off.
 Probably about two years!